astronomer/astro-sdk/docs/DEVELOPMENT.md

 <!--
-I imagine this file along with INSTALLATION.md will go into documentation at some point.
+I imagine this file will go into documentation at some point.
 -->

 # Developing the package